-- Network I/O slots are available for VLAN translation.
-On IPS devices only, slot 4 is reserved for the stacking bus. - Create VLAN translations on the physical segments that connect to the network.
+- · Network I/O slots are available for VLAN translation. - Create VLAN translations on the physical segments that connect to the network.
 If the same network is on more than one segment, create the same VLAN translations on the segments.
 VLAN translation occurs after inspection but before the traffic exits the stack, so it is important to only configure VLAN translation on the segments that connect to the network.